Answers to Frequently Asked Questions

 I don't have that much time.
 Just tell me: what are the books I must read?

-Okay, I realize that when people ask me for book suggestions, they aren't necessarily asking for a lifetime reading project.
-They are really asking what handful of books—usually novels—they have to read to be considered moderately well read.
+I realize when people ask for book suggestions they aren't necessarily asking for a lifetime reading project.
+They are really asking what handful of books—usually novels and mostly modern—they have to read to be considered moderately well-read.

 - Pride and Prejudice by Jane Austen